JINSCOP/ngx-app-frame/docs/articles/install-into-existing.md

 <div class="note note-info">
   <div class="note-title">ngx-admin custom components</div>
   <div class="note-body">
-    Please note, this tutorial explains how to install oliveui modules into your project including Theme System, Auth and UI Kit.
+    Please note, this tutorial explains how to install ngx-app-frame modules into your project including Theme System, Auth and UI Kit.
     If you want to re-use any of ngx-admin <strong>custom</strong> components (like Temperature Widget, Dashboard charts, etc) without using ngx-admin itself, please follow this guide and in the end just copy any of ngx-admin custom components you need into your project, register them in your modules and that's it.
   </div>